OliverLysa/observatory-data-prep/README.md

 ##### Workflow

 1. Imports the UK ONS Prodcom datasets published by the ONS as multi-page spreadsheets, binds all sheets to create a single table, binds the 2008-2020 and 2021 data and exports full dataset for use across product categories as well as filtering to those specific to electronis
 2. As Prodcom includes **suppressed values** to protect confidentiality ([ONS, 2018](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/methodologies/ukmanufacturerssalesbyproductsurveyprodcomqmi)) and the omission of which will present a data gap, these values are estimated.
-To do so and following van Straalen *et al.* (2016), a ratio is calculated between units exported (generally not suppressed) and units produced for years for which data is available (based on a calculation of export units/ratio = prodcom units).
-Where values are available in any adjacent years within the available timeseries, linear interpolation is used.
-Otherwise, a ratio is taken from available year of data ratio and applied to the years for which data is missing.
+In source data, these are notated as NA, N/A, S, S\*.
+To do so and following van Straalen *et al.* (2016), a ratio is calculated between units exported (generally not suppressed) and units produced for years for which data is available.
+Prodcom units are then estimated based on a calculation of export units/ratio = prodcom units.
-3. Projections
-4. Exports data to CSV format
+3. Exports data to CSV format

 ##### Outputs